jakub-bochenski/tyk-docs/tyk-docs/content/tyk-oss/ce-redhat-rhel-centos.md

 | RHEL | 7 | ✅ |

 ## Requirements

+Before you begin the installation process, make sure you have the following:

 *   Ensure port `8080` is open: this is used in this guide for Gateway traffic (the API traffic to be proxied).
 *   EPEL (Extra Packages for Enterprise Linux) is a free, community based repository project from Fedora which provides high quality add-on software packages for Linux distribution including RHEL, CentOS, and Scientific Linux.
 EPEL isn't a part of RHEL/CentOS but it is designed for major Linux distributions.
 In our case we need it for Redis.
 Install EPEL using the instructions [here](http://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F)